 I agree that the school will monitor the websites I visit.
+Senso monitoring system.

 I will take all reasonable steps to ensure that work devices are secure and password-protected when using them outside school, and keep all data securely stored in accordance with this policy and the school's data protection policy.